LibruaryNFT/GalacticKitties/README.md

 - **Filecoin Onchain Cloud** - Decentralized storage (Synapse SDK)
 - **Foundry** - Smart contract development
 - **OpenZeppelin** - Secure contract libraries

+## AI Used

+- Including Cursor for the front-end
+- Gemini for images
+- Scripts were made with quick start guides from sponsors guides with guidance from ClaudeAI

 ## Resources